How to Apply Data-at-Rest Encryption for Downloads via Android's DownloadManager API

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Enforce secure downloads on Android apps using Appdome
+How to Implement Enforce secure downloads in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Enforce secure downloads without an SDK or gateway: